Estimated reading time: 5 minutes

 7. Take action if you were scammed

-Don’t lose hope if you’re caught in a scam.
-There may be ways to get your money back, protect your credit, and take control of your computer and phone again.
-Financial options may be as simple as contacting your bank or wire transfer company or asking the U.S. Postal system to “intercept” a package you’ve mailed.
-See options in the FTC’s article “What To Do if You Were Scammed.”
+If you’re caught in a scam, there may be ways to get your money back, protect your credit, and take control of your computer and phone again.
+Financial options may include contacting your bank or wire transfer company to stop a transaction or asking the U.S. Postal Service to “intercept” a package you’ve mailed.
+Learn more in the FTC’s article “What To Do if You Were Scammed.”

 Tradenames and trademarks used in this blog post are the property of their respective owners.
 Nationstar Mortgage LLC d/b/a Mr. Cooper is not affiliated, associated, or sponsored by any of these owners.
 Use of these names and trademarks is not intended to and does not imply endorsement but is for identification purposes only.
 Information provided does not necessarily represent the views of Mr. Cooper.
 Information is subject to change without notice.